 Secondary School Apprenticeship (SSA) Program: The apprenticeship program is a collaboration between the Industry Trade Authority (ITA) and the Ministry of Education and is designed to attract and retain students in trades training.
 This program is ideal for students entering or finishing the Head Start program.
 The SSA program is also available to school-aged students after graduation (turning 19 years of age after July 1).
 Registration is through the career centre at the student's secondary school.

 Technology Integrated Distributed Experiential Studies (TIDES): Grade 8 - 9 Program at CEAP (Kwalikum Secondary School location): CEAP TIDES is a program for learners who want their education to be based on experiential learning, connected to themes such as outdoor learning, sustainability and adventure learning.
 Concepts and skills will be integrated into cross-curricular learning experiences, with all core subjects completed over the 10-month school session.
-Students in this program are independent learners who must attend in our classroom at Kwalikum Secondary School on three designated 1/2 days per week, and complete two days of independent e-learning.
-Provisions can be made for students to attend school on e-learning days, in our learning support room, to receive support for learning or complete their e-learning.
-Students are provided with learning resources and access to e-learning applications.
+For further information please click here.

 Technology Integrated Distributed Experiential Studies (TIDES) Graduation Program: Grades 10 - 12 program at CEAP (Kwalikum Secondary School location): TIDES GRADUATION PROGRAM 10-12 is an extension of our very popular TIDES 8-9 PROGRAM .
 It is designed for learners who want their education to be based on experiential learning, connected to themes such as outdoor learning, sustainability and adventure learning.
 Concepts and skills will be integrated into cross-curricular learning experiences, with several core subjects completed over the 10-month school session.
-Students in this program are independent learners who must attend in our classroom at Kwalikum Secondary School, on 3 designated ½ days per week, and complete 2 days of independent e-learning.
-Provisions can be made for students to attend school on e-learning days, in our learning support room, to receive support for learning or complete their e-learning.
-Students are provided with learning resources and access to e-learning applications.
+For further information please click here.